HOME

 • Barge travel can double effective speed compared to roads, but stops are controlled and logged.

-Borders, Passes, and Delays:Crossing between kingdoms almost always incurs with Toll checks, Ledger verification (especially West Bank), Armed inspection near North Rock borders, Religious scrutiny near High Lands roads, Border checks near Thornwatch.
+Borders, Passes, and Delays:Crossing between kingdoms almost always incurs with Toll checks, Ledger verification (especially West Bank), Armed inspection near North Rock borders, Religious scrutiny near High Lands roads, Border checks near Thornwatch and the Wall.

 The five greatest houses of the realm